-The yogin, on the other hand, recognizes that it can never be “whole” or “complete” (on its own) but rather must become a participant in wholeness that precedes and exceeds itself and its personal will.
+The yogin, on the other hand, recognizes that it can never be “whole” or “complete” (on its own) but rather recognizes that it is always already a participant in wholeness that precedes and exceeds itself and its personal will.
 The yogin participates in wholeness.

 To be sure, as a habit that runs deeper than any other habit, self-interest is not something that you will turn off once and for all; in fact, trying to accomplish this is precisely a manifestation of our original problem, our quest for permanent personal wholeness/completeness.
-Instead, self-interest is released, gradually, through the “purification” our motivations of the (ultimately “toxic”) self-interest that wants personal wholeness.
+Instead, self-interest is released—gradually, more often than not—through the “purification” our motivations of the (ultimately “toxic”) self-interest that wants personal wholeness.
 In other words, we can’t “turn off” self interest, but we can moderate it.

 ...as a habit that runs deeper than any other habit, self-interest is not something that you will turn off once and for all; in fact, trying to accomplish this is precisely a manifestation of our original problem, our quest for permanent personal wholeness/completeness.